thoughtrealm/bumblebee/ROAD_MAP.md

 web socket.
 That approach should be considered along with native libs.

 ## Phase 5 - Mobile Support
-Phase 4 will provide the Bee feature set on mobile platforms.
+Phase 4 will provide the Bumblebee feature set on mobile platforms.
 The exact solution and requirements are TBD.